ihellsmc/quark-perms/README.md

 # quark-perms
-"A complete permissions plugin, equipped with a handy API"
+A complete permissions plugin, equipped with a handy API